laraabastoss/feup-artificialintelligence/README.md

 ### Project 1 - "Even More Pizza" Google Hash Code 2021 (Grade: 20.0/20)

-Implementation of multiple optimization algorithms, including Simulated Annealing, Genetic ALgorithms and Guided Local Search,  to solve the "Even More Pizza" challenge from the Google Hash Code competition.
+Implementation of multiple optimization algorithms, including Simulated Annealing, Genetic Algorithms and Guided Local Search, to solve the "Even More Pizza" challenge from the Google Hash Code competition.
 Implementation of a GUI to choose the algorithms, datasets and parameters to run.

 **Technologies Used:** Python

+#### Developed by:

+    Guilherme Santos  up202105090
+    Lara Bastos up202108740
+    Miguel Barros up202108678

 **Project Repository:**  https://github.com/laraabastoss/feup-artificialintelligence/tree/main/proj1